Granze/awesome-polymer/README.md

 # Awesome Polymer
-A collection of awesome Polymer resources (Tutorials and articles 0.8+).
+A collection of awesome Polymer resources.

 :warning: = not compatibile with version latest Polymer version